Transportation & Mobility Master Plan - (aka Mobility Study)

 City to Host Open House for Transportation & Mobility Master Plan

-Manitou Springs residents, business owners, and other stakeholders are encouraged to provide input and feedback for the Transportation & Mobility Master Plan, encompassing all mobility throughout the city.
-This is the second community workshop for the plan and will focus on prioritizing potential recommendations to City Council in December.
-These recommendations range from expanded transit routes and methods of transit; to modifying streets; enhanced parking; and pedestrian/bicycle/multi-modal improvements.
-The open house will include informational displays to facilitate the community mobility conversation.
-City and Consultant planners and staff will be on hand to gather feedback and answer questions.
+Manitou Springs residents, business owners, and other stakeholders are encouraged to attend the last community conversation for the Transportation & Mobility Master Plan before final recommendations are made to City Council in January 2020.
+The final plan will encompass all mobility throughout the city.
+This is the third community workshop for the plan and will focus on sharing recommendations ranging from expanded transit routes and methods of transit; to modifying streets; enhanced parking; and pedestrian/bicycle/multi-modal improvements.
+City and Consultant planners and staff will be on hand to gather answer questions.

 606 Manitou Avenue

 Manitou Springs, 80829

 The meeting location is wheelchair accessible.
 In accordance with the ADA this meeting will be held in an accessible location, anyone requiring an auxiliary aid to participate in the meeting should make the request as soon as possible, but no later than 48 hours before the scheduled event.
 Please contact the City Clerk's office at 719-685-2554.

 Through a collaborative effort, the City of Manitou Springs, City of Colorado Springs and the Manitou and Pikes Peak Cog Railway are undertaking a study to identify opportunities and address improvements that will enhance mobility within the City and connections to adjoining regional areas and transportation systems.
 The visionary and future-forward plan should advance and evolve community goals identified in Plan Manitou and align with planning/design efforts of other mobility projects.